TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Change the timer values with *mt*x *mT*x *nt*x *nT*x where x = 0-9 - you can use the [*Cm] key and [ADD] one number 0-9
 then press [EXE].

-Currently only single macros from M, S and T 1-12 can been used for the timers - if a chained (linked) macro is used it will run the last macro used by the chain.
+Currently only single macros from M, S and T 1-12 can be used for the timers - if a chained (linked) macro is used it will run the last macro used by the chain.
 The Timers are programmed as Time-Fire-Time-Fire.
 There will be an option later to change this to Fire-Time-Fire-Time for the Repeat timers.
-The two real-time (Clock) Timers will be implemented once a satisfactory task scheduler is found for sending time from the PC to the Pico.
-(This could also be done via a special Capslock-Numlock sequence from the PC to the Pico.)
-It may also be possible to simulate a real-time clock on the Pico's only HW timer.
-The Repeat-only mode is not implemented as yet.
+The two real-time (using the Pico's HW RTC or Clock) timers are configured by first setting the Clock Time by sending the string <tyymmddwhhmm> -> <t22110341439> is Thursday 3 Nov 2022 at 14h30.
+Then set the alarm time by sending the string <ayymmddwhhmm> -> <a22110601439> is Sunday 6 Nov 2022 at 14h30.
+To send a repeat macro every 1 minute send <a-1-1-1--1-1> (the double -- is for the day of week not significant), and associate with it 5 [R-C].
+The clock time and alarm time are sent to a serial terminal and displayed in the status bar by pressing [Cgf] twice.
+Send these either manually using a serial terminal or use a Proccessing script, or a scheduled task powershell script.
+Note that the Pico has a HW RTC but not with a dedicated battery backup.

+The Repeat-only mode (i.e send macro fixed number of times with a delay or no delay, is not implemented as yet.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows: